 Commissary, Exchange, and Morale, Welfare and Recreation Commissary

 The Defense Commissary Agency operates a worldwide chain of commissaries providing groceries to military personnel, retirees and their families in a safe and secure shopping environment.

-Authorized patrons purchase items at cost plus a 5% surcharge.
-Shoppers save an average of more than 30% on their purchases compared to commercial prices – savings amounting to thousands of dollars annually.
+Authorized patrons purchase items at cost plus a congressionally mandated 5% surcharge, which covers the costs of building new commissaries and modernizing existing ones.
+Shoppers save an average of at least 25% on their purchases compared to commercial prices – savings amounting to thousands of dollars annually.
 Authorized commissary patrons include active duty, Guard and reserve members, military retirees, Medal of Honor recipients, 100% disabled veterans, and their authorized family members.
 Since November 2003, members of the Guard and reserve including the ready reserve, selected reserve, Individual Ready Reserve, inactive National Guard, Guard and reserve retirees and their authorized family members have enjoyed unlimited access to commissaries in the United States, Guam and Puerto Rico.
 A military ID is required at all commissaries.